Advice on Entering Club Compettitions

 Winter Series: Open Competitions

 No image will be eligible if it has previously been entered, prior to the current season, in any Winter Series or Annual Competition in any format.
 A new image derived from the same source as a previous entry must be substantially different from that entry.
-On each Open Competition evening, the two sections - Prints and Digital images – will be judged separately.
-Members may enter up to four images in total, spread across each section, with a maximum of two Digital images, i.e. 4 Prints or 2 Digital images & 2 Prints or any combination as long as no more than 2 Digital images are entered and the total entry does not exceed 4.
+On each Open Competition evening, there will be two sections - Prints and Digital images – each will be judged separately.
+Digital images will be split into two groups: Group A and Group B.

 The judge will give marks, usually out of 20, to each image, from which the placing within each section is determined (though occasionally a judge has preferred to give the placing’s directly without assigning marks.)